MBrassey/waviii-token/README.md

 #### SmartContracts

 For educational purposes, waviii-token was rolled out in two iterations.
 I deployed the [original](0xba00868912af1a409f11e9c2b5d3a9376cb3c2e2) waviii token to Ethereum Mainnet on [Apr-02-2020 02:28:26 PM +UTC](https://etherscan.io/tx/0x5cdf36d71d8ad88e79547bf3293de111a3f23c1f675767c0376a40fcd52576a0) using the Solidity Multiple files format.
-The token consists of [8 OpenZeppelin Smartcontracts](https://etherscan.io/address/0xBA00868912Af1a409F11E9c2B5d3a9376Cb3C2E2#code) and has a total supply of 1,000.
+The token consists of [eight OpenZeppelin Smartcontracts](https://etherscan.io/address/0xBA00868912Af1a409F11E9c2B5d3a9376Cb3C2E2#code) and has a total supply of 1,000.
 I used the Truffle Suite to deploy and test the contracts initially on my local machine, and then on Ethereum Mainnet ([deployment log]()).

 > Contract 9 of 9: waviii.sol